 Movements in market interest rates

 For floating-rate instruments, periodic re-estimation of cash flows affects EIR without causing a one-time gain or loss in P/L. It’s important to note that this approach applies solely to changes reflecting movements in market interest rates.
-Any other revisions to cash flow estimates, even those resulting from original contractual terms (for example, margin increases due to shifts in a borrower’s financial gearing ratio), will lead to different accounting treatment (IFRS 9.B5.4.5).
+Any other revisions to cash flow estimates, even those resulting from original contractual terms (for example, margin increases due to changes in a borrower’s financial gearing ratio), will lead to different accounting treatment (IFRS 9.B5.4.5).

 To illustrate, an example of accounting treatment for floating-rate instruments is provided below.